AI Trail Analysis

 - Light jacket (spring/fall)

 Given the short distance and easy terrain, minimal gear is required.
-Comfortable walking shoes are sufficient, and a water bottle is always a good idea.
-Depending on the season, a light jacket and bug spray are recommended.
-A camera is great for capturing the waterfall.
+Comfortable shoes are sufficient.
+A water bottle is always a good idea, and sunscreen and insect repellent are recommended during warmer, sunnier months.
+A camera is great for capturing the waterfall!

 Safety tips⌄

-- Be aware of slippery surfaces near falls
+- Be aware of slippery surfaces near the falls

 Regulations⌄